tmtsoftware/icd/icd-web/README.md

 * The icd-web-shared project contains shared classes that can be used by both client and server

 Note that the MongoDB server (mongod) needs to be running on the server machine.
+You can add -D options or config file entries to override the default database host, port and name:

+* icd.db.host is the host name where mongodb is running (default: localhost)
+* icd.db.port is the port for mongodb (default: 27017)
+* icd.db.name is the name of the mongodb database (default: icds)

 Usage
 -----